Menu Close

 Long story short, there’s no such thing.

 Some experts say cursive first, others say manuscript.
 Some say lower case first, others say upper case.
-They all seem to have an opinion about which letters to teach first and which font style is the best for beginning writers – D’Nealian, Zaner-Bloser, Palmer, Getty-Dubay, Wingdings (ok, probably not that last one).
-What size should the primary lines be for which grade level?
-Will tracing ruin my child forever or is it a great first step toward handwriting success?
-And on and on and on…
+They all seem to have an opinion about which letters to teach first and which font style is the best for beginning writers – D’Nealian, Zaner-Bloser, Palmer, Getty-Dubay, Wingdings (just kidding about that last one).

 It’s enough to make you write the whole thing off! (bad pun, sorry)